taylorblankenshipwt/buttercup/README.md

 - Visual Studio Code is not required for this project but is recommended.
 You can [download VS Code from here](https://code.visualstudio.com/).

-- Usage of the dotenv package (see reasoning in [Environment Variables](#environment-variables) means that in order to specify environment variables for the application in a local build, the variables must be assigned values in a `.env` file at the root level.
-The following environment variables can be specified:
-  - `HOSTED_URL`: The URL the application will redirect to following authentication.
-If no value is provided, it will default to 'http://localhost:3000'.
-  - `API_URL`: The URL the application will reference when fetching treeSearch data.
-If no value is provided, it will default to 'https://dev.api.treesearch.wtinternal.com'.

 ### Installation

 1. Clone the repo